guettli/IUA/README.md

 Inspired by the book [Brave New Work](https://www.bravenewwork.com/) by Aaron Dignan I realized: Org-Charts and "Responsibilities" are less important today.

-"You are responsible for xyz" this roughly is the same as "You are to blame, if xyz goes wrong."
+"You are responsible for xyz" this roughly is the same as "You are to blame if xyz goes wrong."

 There are different kinds of people.
 Some are brave super-heroes.
 And most are not.
 That's ok.
 I am not a brave super-hero, too.
 And I don't want to be the one to blame.